Skip to main content

 Anterior cingulate cortex - is recognized as an important cortical center of integrations of pain with emotional and situational cues.
 Many studies attribute specific functions such as error detection, anticipation of tasks, attention, motivation, and modulation of emotional responses.
 Overactivity in this area may contribute to the heightened anxiety and the need for perfectionism common in some forms of OCD.

-As far as I know it is not needed to scan your brain to find out what is “wrong” when having an OCD.
+As far as I know, you don’t need a brain scan to find out what is “wrong” to diagnose OCD.
 Doctors, such as psychiatrists and clinical psychologists, could diagnose it.
-The idea of this post is to give you a brief understanding of the OCD brain, it is far more complicated and I am not a professional so it is just a start if you want to know more.
+The idea of this post is to give you a brief understanding of the OCD brain,it’s much more complex, and I’m not a professional, so it is just a start if you want to know more.
 There is plenty of research on the Internet.
 I find some of them quite interesting, especially those that observe the “beginning” of the OCD in kids.

 Comments